spring-attic/sagan/doc/getting-started-guides/sections.md

 # {!begin#android-build-system-intro}
 In this section you set up a basic build script and then create a simple application.

-> **Note:**If you are new to Android projects, before you proceed, refer to [Getting Started with Android](../gs-android/README.md) to help you configure your development environment.
+> **Note: **If you are new to Android projects, before you proceed, refer to [Getting Started with Android](../gs-android/README.md) to help you configure your development environment.

 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
 If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven-android/README.md) or [Getting Started with Gradle](../gs-gradle-android/README.md).

-After you create a simple web application that will consume the REST {!end#android-build-system-intro}
+{!end#android-build-system-intro}